 Wildlife Biology Jobs and Job Description- micro level

 Wildlife biological careers can be broad or very specific depending on the global research or region’s scope.
-Even though jobs have changed, most wildlife biologists have common tasks, according to wildlife biologist job description:
+Even though jobs have changed, most wildlife biologists have common tasks, according to the wildlife biologist job description:

 Planning and coordination of wildlife assessment activities and research.